 The OR schedule is on-line or Portal and the student who will be in the OR must read up (the night before) on the patient and the procedures that will be done that day.
 Do not focus on details of the steps of surgery.
 Instead, review basic anatomy, indications for the procedure is being done, workup and management of the patient’s problem, etc. Being prepared shows interest and reflects professional competency.

 We will usually teach on rounds, so be prepared to ask and answer questions about different gynecologic problems.
 We will try to discuss the most commonly found topics on your exams to help you prepare.

 Gynecology conference is on Thursday afternoon at 1400-1545.
-You are also expected to attend Core Lecture on Mondays at 0700 in the Masterson Conference Room and Grand Rounds on Friday at 0700 in the Barron Conference Room according to the schedule.
+You are also expected to attend Core Lecture on Mondays at 0700 in the Masterson Conference Room and Grand Rounds on Friday at 0700 (summer cancellation) in the Barron Conference Room according to the schedule.